Autostronomy/AutoProf/docs/isophoteextracting.rst

 **pipeline label: isophoteextract**

+The :func:`default SB profile extraction
+<~autoprofutils.Isophote_Extract.Isophote_Extract>` method is highly
+flexible, allowing users to test a variety of techniques on their data to determine the most robust.
 The user may specify a variety of sampling arguments for the photometry extraction.
 For example, a start or end radius in pixels, or whether to sample geometrically or linearly in radius.
 Geometric sampling is the default as it is faster.
 Once the sampling profile of semi-major axis values has been chosen, the function interpolates (spline) the position angle and ellipticity profiles at the requested values.
 For any sampling beyond the outer radius from the *Isophotal Fitting* step, a constant value is used.
 Within 1 PSF, a circular isophote is used.

 Output format: